Updated November 2024

 8. Ladies, Embrace the Day Dress

-The hottest trend in loungewear for 2020 is the “Nap Dress,” or house dress.
-This dress and other nightgown-inspired dresses are popular this summer due to their comfort level and tailoring.
+One of the hottest trends in loungewear is the “Nap Dress,” or house dress.
+This dress and other nightgown-inspired dresses are popular in summer due to their comfort level and tailoring.
 Suitable for going out in public, they are also a perfect addition to a work from home wardrobe.
 For remote workers who loathe the idea of spending the day in sweats, nap dresses come in many styles:

 The good news is that they’re all loose-fitting, soft, and perfect for an afternoon snooze, yet polished enough for virtual meetings or calls.

-Actionable item: Not just a summer fad, fall 2020 is continuing the house dress or nap dress trend by offering these types of dresses in thicker and cozier fabrics.
+Actionable item: Not just a summer fad, the house dress or nap dress trend can continue into the cooler months with these types of dresses in thicker and cozier fabrics.
 If you are tired of wearing athleisure or sweats all day, consider this a viable alternative.

 9. Gentlemen, You Aren’t Stuck Wearing a Collared Shirt and Tie

-Remote male workers in certain professional fields may feel pressured to dress up.
-Yet this prevents them from one of the significant benefits of remote work—comfortable clothing.
+Male remote workers in certain professional fields may feel pressured to dress up.
+Yet this prevents them from one of the significant benefits of remote work — comfortable clothing.
 The good news is that some professional menswear does not include a stiff collar or a tie.
 Apparel made with softer fabrics will allow professionals to engage in constant virtual face-to-face meetings and present themselves professionally while enjoying a more relaxed style at home.

 Actionable item: Investing in sweaters, polos, turtlenecks, and casual blazers (and pants) in soft, cozy cotton knit fabrics will provide a comfortable yet professional-looking work from home wardrobe.